 “See here, I want to get at facts.
 What’s the matter with you?
 What’ve I done that I should suddenly get such damnable messages from you both, and now this sweet reception?”

 “What have you done?” repeated his outraged mother.
 “Wretch!
 That I should have to so call my own son!
-Yet, understand, no matter what your father may say, no matter what you yourself may say, I intend to stand by your wife and child!
+Yet, understand, no matter what your father may say, no matter what you yourself may say, I intend to stand by your wife and child!”

 “My wife and———!
 Say, is it a joke?
 What the——”

-“I would that it were,” groaned his mother, “but, alas! it is only 693 too true.
+“but, alas! it is only 693 too true.
 Your Japanese wife has been here.
 We know all.
 What is more, we have—taken—your child.”

 “My—— Well, if this does n’t beat the Dutch.
 Say, I’d laugh if I was n’t so——tired.”